ChristofSchwarz/db_ext_guidedtour/README.md

 In the Qlik Sense client add `/options/developer` to your url and go to Edit Mode on a sheet.
 When you right-click on any object, you can see then "Developer" in the context menu, and when you open, you will see the object id.

+In addition, you can use also any css selector (#id, .class, tag-selectors) to point to any element.
+You may want to use the browser's development tools (F12) for that and need to have some experience with css selectors.

 ## Select a specific tour if you have multiple

 You can use the Guided-Tour-Extension multiple times in your app.
 You would still use only one data-table in the datamodel, but you should then introduce a "tour